Catholic Church and Judaism: The Church's repentance

 In addition, although the Jewish community appreciated John Paul II's 1994 statement, We Remember: A Reflection on the Shoah, which offered a mea culpa for the role of Christians in the Holocaust, some Jewish groups felt that the statement was insufficient, as it focused on individual members of the Church who helped the Nazis, portraying them as acting against the teachings of the Church.

 Some critics consider the statement irresponsible, because it absolved the Church of any blame.
 Lingering disputes also remain about some of the practical aftereffects of the Holocaust, including the question of how to deal with Jewish children who were baptized during the Second World War and were never returned to their Jewish families and people.

 Traditionalist Catholics

-Traditionalist Catholics who are particularly devoted to the ancient traditions of the Church, and reject many of the changes made since Vatican II, or regard it as an invalid Council, view interfaith dialogue with Jews as unnecessary and potentially leading to a "watering-down" of the Catholic faith.
+Traditionalist Catholics who are particularly devoted to the ancient traditions of the Church, and reject many of the changes made since the discovery of the Dead Sea Scrolls and the Second Vatican Council, or regard it as an invalid Council, view interfaith dialogue with Jews as unnecessary and potentially leading to a "watering-down" of the Catholic faith.
 The Good Friday prayer for the Jews has been a point of particular contention.